renpy/renpyweb/README.md

 Edit `scripts/renpy_modules-static.sh` and update the Git commit or tag accordingly.

-## Performances and sound jitter
+## Performances

-Sound tends to jitter, especially with Chromium and Edge.
+RenPyWeb could be faster.

-What happens is that RenPyWeb takes too much time for certain actions, and the browser just waits for it at the cost of breaking the audio stream.
-This means the audio needs not be faster, but every else needs to!
+Whenever RenPyWeb takes too much time for certain actions, the browser just waits for it at the cost of slightly freezing the game or breaking the audio stream (for audio, a larger buffer/latency was used as a temporary work-around).

 When we say "certain actions", this can be running background tasks such as sound decoding, image prediction and autosave; or complex